mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 ### gtag

-Google Analytics ID, if configured, Google Analytics will be integrated into the website.
+The ID for Google Analytics.
+If configured, Google Analytics will be integrated into the website.

 ```json
 {